bieli/stopwords/README.md

 stopwords
 =========

-Popular stopwords for general languages - very usefull for building dictionaries, searchers or text indexes
+Popular stopwords for general languages - very usefull for building dictionaries, searchers or text indexes.